trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 - Possession: who runs the company?
 Managers and employees
 - Control: who formally governs company affairs?
 Board of directors, usually founders and investors

 Misalignment is a problem that results from this split.
-People have incentives to do things in their own and not in the companies best interests.
+People have incentives to do things in their and not in the companies best interests.

 Effective boards are small.
 Small means better communication.
 There are usually diverging interests between board members and founders.